 Mr. Haggard is a Certified Recovery Support Specialist in The Living Room at Turning Point.
-He has 8 years of experience in peer counseling, public speaking on mental health issues, as well as experience in crisis intervention trainings for law enforcement officers.
-He cofounded a NAMI On Campus Chapter at Washburn University in 2002, and is passionate about helping de-escalate acute crisis situations.
+He has over 15 years of experience in peer counseling, public speaking on mental health issues, advocacy, as well as experience in crisis intervention trainings for law enforcement officers.
+He is passionate about helping de-escalate acute crisis situations and helping people find a path to resolution and community resources.
 He believes in full recovery for people diagnosed with mental illness and their families.

 Ms. Haggard is a Certified Recovery Support Specialist in The Living Room at Turning Point.
 Her experience includes peer support, facilitating groups and crisis intervention.
 She is an active volunteer in the community and strives to educate, advocate and reduce the stigma of mental illness.